 The act of reading one page and taking a few minutes to reflect is also a short personal stop in our day.
-It’s an act of rest, nourishing and connecting to our being, that cultivates self-knowledge over time, and thereby helps us discover our true nature and our place in the world.

-This type of reading and contemplation is a practice that purifies and strengthens us, from the inside out.
 In our busy, externalised world, now more than ever we need methods of going within and establishing our inner knowing.
 We can then cease thinking we need to always look outside ourselves for answers.
 This is true empowerment.

 Melanie Kirkbride is an exceptional coach and master teacher of Vedic meditation who works with people to empower them to unlock their potential and thrive.
 Email us to enquire about Melanie’s services, and to receive her Teachings.